Our History

 This research is focused on finding new and better medicines for people living with neurological diseases.

-The CRU is a proud partner of the Tannenbaum Open Science Institute (TOSI), actively participating in the CBIG-R Biobank project to help build and expand the repository of biological specimens and clinical information from patients with neurological diseases.
+The CRU is a proud partner of the Tanenbaum Open Science Institute (TOSI), actively participating in The Neuro’s Open Biobank (C-BIG) project to help build and expand the repository of biological specimens and clinical information from patients with neurological diseases.
 This platform allows patients to contribute to advancing our understanding of the diseases affecting them.

-If you or your loved one are suffering from a neurological disease and would like more information on opportunities for involvement in research, please contact the CRU Manager Maxime Boutin-Caron at: info-CRU.neuro@mcgill.ca.
+If you or your loved one are suffering from a neurological disease and would like more information on opportunities for involvement in research, please contact us at: (514) 398-5500 or info-CRU.neuro@mcgill.ca.

 Our Vision: